linesky/Cgi.awk/README.md

 # lib.disembler

-dissembler any lib.a "python3 dissembly.py libc.a"6
+dissembler any lib.a "python3 dissembly.py libc.a" "python3 symbol.py lib.a" "python getsimbol.py libc.a _IO_gets"